kangarang/tcr-ui/README.md

 ---

+## Deployed TCRs

+The [Sunset Registry](https://sunset-registry.firebaseapp.com/) is deployed on the Rinkeby test network

+The [adChain Registry](https://publisher.adchain.com/) for publishers is deployed on Ethereum main network

+---

 ## Application Binary Interfaces

 tcr-ui retrieves ABIs from IPFS, then loads the tcr smart contracts using the current `networkID` of MetaMask. the ABIs retrieved from IPFS are the same ABIs as the ones located in [/scripts/abis/](https://github.com/kangarang/tcr-ui/tree/master/scripts/abis)